moonshiner/draft-ietf-dnsop-domain-verification-techniques/cname-dcv.md

 When performing validation, the Application Service Provider would resolve the DNS name containing the appropriate identifier token.

 Application Service Providers may wish to always prepend the `_<identifier-token>` to make it harder for third parties to scan, even absent supporting multiple intermediaries.
 The `_<identifier-token>` MUST start with an underscore so as to not be a valid hostname.

+### CNAME based {#cname-examples}

+#### CNAME for Domain Control Validation {#cname-dcv-examples}

+##### DocuSign

+{{DOCUSIGN-CNAME}} asks the User to add a CNAME record with the "Host Name" set to be a 32-digit random value pointing to `verifydomain.docusign.net.`.

+##### Google Workspace

+{{GOOGLE-WORKSPACE-CNAME}} lets you specify a CNAME record for verifying domain ownership.
+The User gets a unique 12-character string that is added as "Host", with TTL 3600 (or default) and Destination an 86-character string beginning with "gv-" and ending with ".domainverify.googlehosted.com.".

+#### Delegated Domain Control Validation {#delegated-examples}

+##### Content Delivery Networks (CDNs): Akamai and Cloudflare

+In order to be issued a TLS cert from a Certification Authority like Let's Encrypt, the requester needs to prove that they control the domain.
+Often this is done via the {{DNS-01}} challenge.
+Let's Encrypt only issues certs with a 90 day validity period for security reasons {{LETSENCRYPT-90-DAYS-RENEWAL}}.
+This means that after 90 days, the DNS-01 challenge has to be re-done and the random token has to be replaced with a new one.
+Doing this manually is error-prone.
+Content Delivery Networks like Akamai and Cloudflare offer to automate this process using a CNAME record in the User's DNS that points to the Validation Record in the CDN's zone ({{AKAMAI-DELEGATED}} and {{CLOUDFLARE-DELEGATED}}).

+##### AWS Certificate Manager (ACM)

+AWS Certificate Manager {{ACM-CNAME}} allows delegated domain control validation {{delegated}}.
+The record name for the CNAME looks like:

+     _<random-token1>.example.com.
+IN   CNAME _<random-token2>.acm-validations.aws.

+The CNAME points to:

+     _<random-token2>.acm-validations.aws.
+IN   TXT "<random-token3>"

+Here, the random tokens are used for the following:

+* `<random-token1>`: Unique sub-domain, so there's no clashes when looking up the Validation Record.
+* `<random-token2>`: Proves to ACM that the requester controls the DNS for the requested domain at the time the CNAME is created.
+* `<random-token3>`: The actual token being verified.

+Note that if there are more than 5 CNAMEs being chained, then this method does not work.